cw-brown/350-Pyrite/README.md

 This goal was realized by completing the following checkpoints.
 For a more in-depth explanation, please view the README files listed in the individual folders.

-This goal was realized by completing the following checkpoints.
-For a more in-depth explanation, please view the README files listed in the individual folders.

 # Mini Project
 The overall goals achieved by this project:
 * Use OpenCV to detect aruco markers and return their position as seen by the camera.